My Top Five Favourite Stephen King Novels

 It was quite a few years later that I actually started reading King's novels, but once I started, I quickly became hooked.
-On this lens I want to share with you my five favourite Stephen King novels and why I enjoy them so much.
+In this article I want to share with you my five favourite Stephen King novels and why I enjoy them so much.

 Photo of Stephen King courtesy of Pinguino - wikimedia commons

 Stephen King was born in 1947 in Portland, Maine and after studying English at the University of Maine, started out as a teacher before finding fame as an author.